gsebos/autologin/README.md

 echo "input * events disabled" >> /home/kiosk-user/.config/sway/config
 ```

-WARNING: the PC will then only be controllable from a remote SSH session or by starting it in rescue mode.
+WARNING: after rebooting or reloading the sway configuration, the PC will only be controllable from a remote SSH session or by starting it in rescue mode.
 Inputs can be activated again by editing the  `/home/kiosk-user/.config/sway/config` config file and removing this line:
 `input * events disabled`

 If using vim, place the cursor on this line and type `dd` in normal mode (press `esc` before to ensure that you are in normal mode).
 Then save and quit (`esc` then type `:wq`)